PTE Listening: Fill in the Blanks

 - Start by quickly skimming the text.
 This will give you a general understanding of what the text is about and help you understand what you hear.

-- Put your cursor in the first blank so that you are ready to type.
+- Put your cursor in the first blank so that you’re ready to type.

 - Follow the written text as you listen to the recording.

-- After you type an answer, do not stop to check what you have written.
-Instead, keep following the written text so that you are ready for the next answer.
+- After you type an answer, don’t stop to check what you’ve written.
+Instead, keep following the written text so that you’re ready for the next answer.

-- Move your cursor into the next blank so that you are ready to type.
+- Move your cursor into the next blank so that you’re ready to type.
 Alternatively, you can press the Tab key on your keyboard to move the cursor between blanks.

 - Some test takers prefer to take notes and then fill in the blanks after the recording has finished.
 You can try both methods to see which you prefer.